 I’ve also come to see that our spirituality as Christians should also be incarnational (in the flesh).
 We need to give more attention to our life of faith in the body.
 When we’re clothed it’s too easy to ignore the actual body.
 Clothes place a layer of culture and self-identification over the natural body.
 When we’re naked we’re more conscious of our body than when we’re clothed, including our bodily relationship to God.

 Too often when we discuss being naked before God, we mean that metaphorically.
 Brian D. McLaren wrote a book entitled Naked Spirituality about getting naked before God.
 But after describing Jesus being stripped of his clothing three times before his crucifixion, and being hung stark naked on the cross, he says: “This is a book about getting naked — not physically, but spiritually.
 It is about stripping away the symbols and status of public religion—the Sunday dress version people call ‘organized religion'” (p. vii).
 Actually, I’ve devoted my life to “organized religion” as a pastor of congregations and as a teacher of liturgy and worship.
 I also think we ought to return to “Sunday dress” to impress upon our minds through our bodies a sense of the importance of what we are doing when we engage in public worship in the presence of the living God.
-Precisely because the way to the mind is through the body I’ve also given some thought to what it’s like to be physically naked in the presence of that living God before whom “no creature is hidden, but all are naked and laid bare to the eyes of the one to whom we must render an account” (Hebrews 4:13).
+But precisely because the way to the mind is through the body I’ve also given some thought to what it’s like to be physically naked in the presence of that living God before whom “no creature is hidden, but all are naked and laid bare to the eyes of the one to whom we must render an account” (Hebrews 4:13).

 Nudity in American Culture